This blog may contain affiliate links. Read our disclosure policy for more info.

 3. See the city from a helicopter

 Soaring above New York’s famous skyline in a helicopter is the kind of experience that’s almost beyond words, but we will say that we loved it!
-Taking a helicopter ride in NYC is the best way to see the city from above and it’s the kind of thing that you’ll remember forever.
+Taking a helicopter ride is the best way to see the city from above and it’s the kind of thing that you’ll remember forever.

 We chose this 15-minute helicopter flight but honestly, it felt a lot longer!
 We saw so much, from the Empire State Building and the One World Trade Center to the Brooklyn Bridge and the Statue of Liberty.
 Seeing these world-famous landmarks from high in the sky, and just the experience of being in a helicopter was so exhilarating.
 Talk about epic!